AlexBocken/bibel/README.md

 # bibel

-This is the Einheitsübersetzung from 1980 with the annotations removed.
-An implementation to allow for annotions might be useful in the future.
+This is the Einheitsübersetzung from 1980 without annotations.
+An implementation to allow for annotations might be useful in the future.

 Still in developement, books will be added from time to time.